 Transcription

 The first step of transcription is the binding of the enzyme RNA polymerase to DNA at the start of a gene.
-The two DNA strands break apart because the hydrogen bonds between the bases break.
+The two DNA strands separate because the hydrogen bonds between complementary bases are broken.
 The section of DNA uncoils, leaving bases exposed on the template strand.
-The template strand will be used as a template for the mRNA molecule.
+The template strand will be used as a template for synthesis of the mRNA molecule.

 In the nucleus, there are free RNA nucleotides available.
 These complementary base pair to the exposed DNA bases (don’t forget that RNA has uracil instead of thymine).
-For the mRNA molecules to be completed, the RNA nucleotides must be joined with phosphodiester bonds to form the sugar-phosphate backbone.
-RNA polymerase catalyses the condensation reactions.
+For the mRNA molecule to be completed, the RNA nucleotides must be joined with phosphodiester bonds to form the sugar-phosphate backbone.
+RNA polymerase catalyses the condensation reactions which form phosphodiester bonds.

 Splicing

 In eukaryotic cells, the initial molecule of mRNA produced by transcription (called pre-mRNA) contains both introns and exons.
-Remember from the last article that introns are regions of DNA that don’t code for proteins, so these sequences need removing from mRNA.
+Remember from the last article that introns are regions of DNA that don’t code for amino acids, so these base sequences need removing from pre-mRNA.
 The introns are removed in a process called splicing – the introns are chopped out and the exons are joined together.
-Sometimes, some exons might get chopped out too.
-This means that more than one protein can be produced from the same mRNA, and therefore the same gene.
+Sometimes, certain exons might get chopped out too.
+This means that more than one polypeptide can be produced from the same pre-mRNA, and therefore the same gene.
 Let’s look at a specific example.

 Say we had a pre-mRNA molecule with 4 exons.
 If exon 2 was removed during splicing, the final mRNA molecule would contain exons 1, 3, and 4.

 Alternatively, if exon 3 was removed the final mRNA molecule would contain exons 1, 2 and 4.
-This means there are tow possible proteins that could be synthesised at the ribosomes.
+This means there are different possible polypeptides that could be synthesised at the ribosomes.

 Summary

-- RNA polymerase joins the RNA nucleotides with phosphodiester bonds.
+- RNA polymerase joins RNA nucleotides with phosphodiester bonds.

-- In eukaryotic cells, mRNA can be edited by splicing to remove introns.
+- In eukaryotic cells, pre-mRNA can be edited by splicing to remove introns.

-- Splicing sometimes removes exons, meaning more than one mRNA can be produced from one gene.
+- Splicing sometimes removes certain exons, meaning more than one mRNA can be produced from one gene.